bartificer/programming-by-stealth/docs/pbs22.md

 ## Embedding JavaScript in Web Pages

-Back in [instalment 6](https://www.bartbusschots.ie/s/2016/01/08/programming-by-stealth-6-of-x-introducing-css/) we learned that there were two ways to include CSS code in a web page – by linking to an external stylesheet, or, by embedding CSS code directly into the page.
+Back in [instalment 6](https://pbs.bartificer.net/pbs6) we learned that there were two ways to include CSS code in a web page – by linking to an external stylesheet, or by embedding CSS code directly into the page.

-JavaScript can similarly be included into a page in two ways – by linking to an external script, or, by embedding JavaScript directly into a page.
-Like with CSS, it’s generally preferable to link to an external file – it will provide a much neater separation between your HTML code, your CSS code, and your JavaScript code.
+JavaScript can similarly be included into a page in two ways – by linking to an external script, or by embedding JavaScript directly into a page.
+As with CSS, it’s generally preferable to link to an external file – it will provide a much neater separation between your HTML code, your CSS code, and your JavaScript code.
 However, if you only have a small amount of code to include, the addition of a separate file could be considered over complication.
 The examples in this instalment embed JavaScript directly into HTML pages for simplicity.

 Regardless of whether you’re linking to an external file, or directly embedding your JavaScript, you will be using the `script` tag.
 The HTML specification was designed to support multiple possible scripting languages into the future.
 The reality today is that there is only one browser scripting language with cross-browser support, and that’s JavaScript.
 Because of the possibility of other languages in the future, the `script` tag supports the `type` attribute to specify the language being used.
-The value for this attribute should be the [MIME Type](https://en.wikipedia.org/wiki/Media_type) for the scripting language, so we will be using `text/javascript`.
-Today, browsers default to treating `script` tags without a `type` attribute as JavaScript, but I generally prefer to be explicit, so I tend to specify a `type` regardless.
+The value for this attribute should be the [MIME Type](https://en.wikipedia.org/wiki/Media_type) for the scripting language.
+So we will be using `text/javascript`.
+Today, browsers default to treating `script` tags without a `type` attribute as JavaScript.
+I generally prefer to be explicit, so I tend to specify a `type` regardless.

 ### Linking to an External Script